+5,000,000 Shares

-5,000,000 Shares Longboard Pharmaceuticals, Inc. Common Stock \$16.00 per share
+Longboard Pharmaceuticals, Inc. Common Stock \$ per share

 This is the initial public offering of our common stock.
 We are selling 5,000,000 shares of our common stock.
-The initial public offering price is \$16.00 per share.
-Our common stock has been approved for listing on the Nasdaq Global Market under the symbol "LBPH."
+We expect the initial public offering price to be between \$14.00 and \$16.00 per share.
+After pricing of the offering, we expect to list our common stock on the Nasdaq Global Market under the symbol "LBPH."